Nakrar/l18n-builder/Readme.md

 To generate a token for a word/sentence we're:
 1. Normalizing target string.
 It would allow us to get the same hash for the same strings, even if two strings would be in a different case.
 1. Run hash function and truncating result to 14 chars.
 The truncated result should be unique enough but would allow us to save some space and make HTML and token files more readable.
+Could be adjusted based on anticipated number of unique strings.

 While designing the tokenization system I've decided to split text on a by-sentence basis.
 It would increase the granularity of the localization.